Miss Universe Canada

 The Beauties of Canada Organization gained the exclusive rights to send a Canadian representative to the Miss Universe Pageant in 2002.
-The company President is Nicaraguan-born Canadian Denis Dávila.
+The company President is Denis Dávila.

 Background

-The Miss Universe Canada contest was first held in 2003, with the first winner being Leanne Marie Cecile.
-Cecile made the Top 10 in Miss Universe 2003.
+The first Miss Universe Canada was held in 2003, and won by Leanne Marie Cecile.
+Cecile reached the top 10 at Miss Universe 2003.

-Natalie Glebova was crowned the winner in 2005 and went on to become Miss Universe 2005.
-Glebova's successor Alice Panikian was viewed as a strong contender to win the 2006 Miss Universe crown and placed in the Top 10.
+Natalie Glebova won in 2005 and went on to become Miss Universe 2005.
+Glebova's successor Alice Panikian reached the top 10 of Miss Universe 2006.